 This all may sound very simple, and therefore very easy.

-So in addition to steps in strategic planning that involve gathering vital data, deliberating on it, and coming to decisions ,the strategic planning steps, stages or process tasks must also ensure the engagement and commitment of all relevant parties.
+In addition to steps in strategic planning that involve gathering vital data, deliberating on it, and coming to decisions, the strategic planning steps, stages, or process tasks must also ensure the engagement and commitment of all relevant parties.

-While steps in strategic planning process are displayed as a straight-through sequence, in practice there are sure to be discussions among planning team members that result in revising earlier stages, and sometimes possible outcomes of later stages will be anticipated at the earlier steps in strategic planning.
+While steps in strategic planning process are displayed as a straight-through sequence, in practice, there are sure to be discussions among planning team members that result in revising earlier stages.
+Sometimes possible outcomes of later stages will be anticipated at the earlier steps in strategic planning.
 Lessons learnt towards the end will frequently cause the planning team to look back and revise what they had previously decided.